 Our business depends on our ability to attract and retain talented employees.
 Our business is based on successfully attracting and retaining talented employees representing diverse backgrounds, experiences, and skill sets.
 The market for highly skilled workers and leaders in our industry is extremely competitive.
 Maintaining our brand and reputation, as well as a diverse and inclusive work environment that enables all our employees to thrive, are important to our ability to recruit and retain employees.
 We are also limited in our ability to recruit internationally by restrictive domestic immigration laws.
 Changes to U.S. immigration policies that restrain the flow of technical and professional talent may inhibit our ability to adequately staff our research and development efforts.
-If we are less successful products and services may be adversely affected.
+If we are less successful in our recruiting efforts, or if we cannot retain highly skilled workers and key leaders, our ability to develop and deliver successful products and services may be adversely affected.
 Effective succession planning is also important to our long-term success.
-Failure to ensure effective transfer of knowledge and smooth transitions involving key employees could hinder our strategic planning costs and less flexibility in how we meet our workforce needs.
-Our global workforce is predominantly non-increased operating costs and less flexibility in how we meet our workforce needs.
-Our global workforce is predominantly non-increase in workers exercising their right to form or join a union.
+Failure to ensure effective transfer of knowledge and smooth transitions involving key employees could hinder our strategic planning and execution.
+How employment-related laws are interpreted and applied to our workforce practices may result in increased operating costs and less flexibility in how we meet our workforce needs.
+Our global workforce is predominantly non-unionized, although we do have some employees in the U.S. and internationally who are represented by unions or works councils.
+In the U.S., there has been a general increase in workers exercising their right to form or join a union.
 The unionization of significant employee populations could result in higher costs and other operational changes necessary to respond to changing conditions and to establish new relationships with worker representatives.